Mora, New Mexico: The town

 The settlement, of Hispanos from elsewhere in New Mexico and local Puebloans, was well established by 1843, when there was a raid on the town by freebooters from the Republic of Texas under Colonel Charles A. Warfield, claiming that the people in Mora had purchased stolen Texan cattle from the Comanche.
 The Texans killed five men and took eighteen women and children captive, as well as 75 horses.
-The people of the Mora Valley convened a posse, overtook the Texans, and sent them back to Texas on foot.
+However, a camp of New Mexican ciboleros (bison hunters) responded and on June 14 near Wagon Mound attacked Warfield and recaptured their horses and left him on foot.
+Warfield and his men had to walk 200 mile to Bent's Fort in Colorado, the nearest place where he could receive help.

 Mora was subject to occupying United States control under the U.S. provisional government of New Mexico beginning in 1846, during the Mexican–American War.
 The town, then consisting of the two settlements of Upper and Lower Mora, (sometimes misspelled "Moro" in American documents of the era) was the site of two armed conflicts between United States Army troops and a militia of Hispano and Puebloan Mexican-nationalists, in the Taos Revolt, a guerrilla campaign of the war.
 In the First Battle of Mora, on January 24, 1847, a group of over 150 New Mexican resistance fighters repelled an expedition of 80 US Army troops and killed their commander, Captain Israel R. Hendley, and several others.
 On February 1, Capt.
 Jesse I. Morin and his 200 men, with artillery, destroyed the village and surrounding ranches and crops, in retaliation.
 This sent surviving combatant and civilian residents of Mora and its environs fleeing into and over the mountains to other settlements.
 The town was rebuilt some time later, after crops could be re-established.
 This destruction has made historical and genealogical research on Mora difficult earlier than 1848, because most early records went up in flames with the buildings.